304th Military Police Battalion enjoys holiday meal

 |0

-This work, 304th Military Police Battalion enjoys holiday meal [Image 4 of 4], by SPC Johnathan Jessop, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 304th Military Police Battalion enjoys holiday meal, by SPC Johnathan Jessop, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT